Table of Contents[Hide][Show]

 Disney Style offers all the popular items seen on the Disney Style Instagram page.
 Once Upon a Toy has a cool Mr. Potato Head building center where kids can build their own Mr. Potato Head, but don’t necessarily have to make a purchase.
 In the Galactic Outpost, Star Wars fans can build a lightsaber or droid to take home.

 No tickets to the parks?
 No problem!
+Yes, there are rides at Disney Springs.
 Kids can ride family favorites like the classic Marketplace Carousel and Marketplace Train Express for a small fee.

 While these rides are low on thrills, they are high on making little ones smile.
 My girls always loved riding these when they were smaller.
 I miss how excited they used to get riding what seemed like simple rides at the time.